-Risk Description Information Security and Data Privacy Xoserve manages data on behalf of the gas network operators and, through our ecosystem of third parties, operates a number of Information Systems in support of this.
-We (and our main service provider) maintain ISO27001 certification, and the ongoing security and privacy threat landscape continues to be monitored and assessed with the aim that all prominent security vulnerabilities are managed.
-Working with our primary outsourcing partner to deliver the Security and Data Privacy Improvement Programme, Xoserve continues to evolve safety of the gas industry's critical systems and the data within them.
-Gas Market During 2021-22, the gas market experienced increasing challenges, with some market participants struggling to source and pay for gas to meet their supply portfolio.
-This resulted in multiple parties (both Shippers and Suppliers) exiting the market.
-Xoserve used its knowledge and expertise to generate options to manage a number of potential failure scenarios, including the "worst case" scenario, which subsequently materialised with the failure of a Shipper with multiple Suppliers.
-Our team supported Ofgem, suppliers and shippers in managing the crisis and ensured that gas kept flowing to consumers.
-The main risk for Xoserve itself arising from these challenges was bad debt and additional workload as the "Supplier of Last Resort" (SoLR) activity creating significant additional workload in the areas of energy balancing/ credit risk, customer lifecycle (i.e. Market Joiners and Leavers) and a significant number of portfolio migrations undertaken at pace.
-Due to a combination of prudent planning and the fixed price arrangements that Xoserve has with its suppliers, these risks were able to be managed sharing of without additional cost to customers.
-We also supported the gas market in managing its exposure to Russia in the early days of the war in Ukraine in February and continue to monitor the situation.
-Business Plan In 2021-22, our focus was the creation of the Business Plan for 2022-23 (BP23), the first to be produced since our restructure in March 2021.
-BP23 was our most comprehensive consultation process to date as customers, who were and still are facing financial strain as a result of the soaring price of gas on the wholesale market, sought to understand more about the implications of our restructure on BP23.
-This culminated in a formal appeal to our budget from a large Shipper.
-We are engaging with both Ofgem and the Shipper in question, to work through the appeal.
-Managing demand and ongoing change In a challenging business environment, Xoserve continued to prioritise change delivery to meet the key needs of customers in 2021-22.
-We continued to review existing and new activities to ensure suitable capacity, capabilities and control frameworks were in place to mitigate any additional risks that may be created, and to exploit potential opportunities that may arise.
-Covid19 In 2021-22, we continued to successfully mitigate the risk of disruption to business operations and workforce from the COVID-19 pandemic.
-Operations were maintained and remote working arrangements will remain a feature of Xoserve's business model moving forward.
-Staff safety and wellbeing remained a key focus throughout the year, and we continued to work closely with suppliers to ensure that their teams' exposure to COVID-19 did not significantly impact their wellbeing or CDSP services.
+Risk Description Information Security and Data Privacy Xoserve manages data on behalf of the ga parties, operates a number of Information provider) maintain ISO27001 certification, continues to be monitored and assessed v managed.
+Working with our primary outsourcing part Programme, Xoserve continues to evolve s within them. / Gas Market During 2021-22, the gas market experience struggling to source and pay for gas to me (both Shippers and Suppliers) exiting the r Xoserve used its knowledge and expertise failure scenarios, including the "worst case of a Shipper with multiple Suppliers.
+Our t the crisis and ensured that gas kept flowin The main risk for Xoserve itself arising from as the "Supplier of Last Resort" (SoLR) act of energy balancing/ credit risk, customer number of portfolio migrations undertaken the fixed price arrangements that Xoserve sharing of without additional cost to custo We also supported the gas market in man Ukraine in February and continue to monit Business Plan In 2021-22, our focus was the creation of t produced since our restructure in March 2 to date as customers, who were and still a gas on the wholesale market, sought to ur BP23.
+This culminated in a formal appeal t We are engaging with both Ofgem and th Managing demand and ongoing change In a challenging business environment, Xo key needs of customers in 2021-22.
+We co suitable capacity, capabilities and control may be created, and to exploit potential c Covid19 In 2021-22, we continued to successfully r and workforce from the COVID-19 pander arrangements will remain a feature of Xose wellbeing remained a key focus throughou to ensure that their teams' exposure to CO services.